Start typing for quick search or press enter for more detailed search results

 Governance

-NTA(Q) is governed by a Board under the provisions of the constitution.
+NTAQ is governed by a Board under the provisions of the Constitution.

 Updated Constitution of National Trust of Australia (Queensland)